BUBR FAQ

 BUBR is a community event open to all.
 While we proactively encourage participation from African and African-Caribbean communities, people of all ethnicities are welcome.

 Yes!
-While we recommend owning a bike, you can:
+While we recommend having your own bike, you can also:

-• Volunteer – If you don’t plan to ride, you can support the event in other ways.
+• Volunteer — if you don’t plan to ride, there are other ways to support the event

 Yes, but participants under 16 must be accompanied by a parent or guardian throughout the event.